CaioDS/azl-product-api/README.md

-# azl-product-api
+azl-vote-api

-Azure Learning - High scale api with Golang and Azure Service Bus
+##Azure Learning - High scale API with Golang and Messaging services

+####Objective: This API will simulate a massive voting system.

+####Technologies:

+- Golang
+- Azure Service Bus